DV

 Quick verdict

-PLTR (Palantir Technologies Inc.) and PLTW (Roundhill PLTR WeeklyPay ETF) are both dividend ETFs, but they take different approaches.
+PLTR (Palantir Technologies Inc.) is a stock, while PLTW (Roundhill PLTR WeeklyPay ETF) is an ETF — they take fundamentally different approaches.

 Deep dive